luckymarmot/ThemeKit/README.md

 - Manually:
   - Either add `ThemeKit.framework` on your project
-  - Or manually add source files from the `ThemeKit\` folder to your project
+  - Or, manually add source files from the `ThemeKit\` folder to your project

 ## Usage